tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 Select @policy_id
 GO
 ```
-This is just a basic policy using the “audit” facet.
+This is just a basic policy using the "audit" facet.
 There are additional facets for Database Audit Specifications as well as Server Audit Specifications.

 Additionally if you decide to use the Enterprise Policy Framework, it should be noted that you need an additional condition to be set up on the policy that will only evaluate the policy against SQL Server 2008+.